Angelfall: Background and inspirations

 Susan Ee has stated that she has been fascinated with angels for a long time.
 Most classic angels were portrayed as destroyers and creatures of doom, but today, they are portrayed as guardian angels.
 Ee decided to follow the original portrayal of angels.
 The main character was named after the exit off Highway 80 in California, where she regularly used to drive by.
 The book was first self-published by Ee for personal reasons.
 She wrote the first draft of Angelfall, hoping that she could acquire a small group of readers interested in the story.
 It was later published by Amazon Children's Publishing on August 28, 2012.

 Reception

-The book received positive reviews by most critics.
+The book received positive reviews from a number of critics.
 Publishers Weekly described it as a fresh romance with well-developed characters, atmosphere, and strong writing.
 The Guardian UK gave a positive review.

 The book has been translated to more than 20 languages and was one of the finalists for the Best Fantasy and Fiction Book in the 2011 Cybils Award.
 It was also one of the top 5 E-book UK Bestsellers in Amazon.
 UK GRAZIE magazine described it as the "next big thing" in the wake of Twilight and Hunger Games.
 It was one of the top rated books of Entertainment Weekly.

 Angelfall was selected as one of the 100 Best Fantasy Books of all Time by Time magazine.